 From Teleb's Antifragile: “We can also see from the turkey story the mother of all harmful mistakes: mistaking absence of evidence (of harm) for evidence of absence, a mistake that we will see tends to prevail in intellectual circles and one that is grounded in the social sciences. ...
 So our mission in life becomes simply how not to be a turkey ...”

 Thomas Sowell, perhaps one of the five wisest (still living) humans on the planet, has said of social scientists and intellectuals that they have unconstrained visions of human nature and both Pinker and Taleb may be rightly accused of this in some manner.
 If you’ve read The Language Instinct, Pinker does support the view that evolution has provided us (in the evolutionary painstaking time-scale) with an almost immutable human nature.
 Nonetheless, I think to be in the wisest category you have to be as old as Dawkins, Chomsky, Ridley, Diamond and Sowell and here Pinker qualifies.
-I have read all of their works and they are brilliant and bring the complexity of life to the forefront of human knowledge.
+I have read their works and they are brilliant, and bring the complexity of life to the forefront of human knowledge.
 I can say with some confidence that Dawkin’s neo-Darwinism, Chomsky’s criticism of the military industrial complex, Ridley’s defense of optimism, Diamond’s descriptions of past and present civilizations and Sowell’s cautionary warnings of social experimentation in human ordering, should engender wariness in the social and economic fields of endeavour.
-Taleb is an ego-centric thinker like me except with “fuck-you” money but also with a supernaturalist’s downside which long ago I shed and will address this self-inflicted deficit for any modern thinker below.
+Taleb is an ego-centric thinker like me except with what he calls a lot of F U money but also with a supernaturalist’s downside which long ago I shed.
+I will address this self-inflicted deficit for any modern thinker, below.

 Some on the Right and Left